Mary Surratt: Execution

 Alexander Gardner, who had photographed the body of Booth and taken portraits of several of the male conspirators while they were imprisoned aboard naval ships, photographed the execution for the government.
 Hartranft read the order for their execution.
 Surratt, either weak from her illness or swooning in fear (perhaps both), had to be supported by two soldiers and her priests.
 The condemned were seated in chairs, Surratt almost collapsing into hers.
 She was seated to the right of the others, the traditional "seat of honor" in an execution.
 White cloth was used to bind their arms to their sides and their ankles and thighs together.
 The cloths around Surratt's legs were tied around her dress below the knees.
 Each person was ministered to by a member of the clergy.
 From the scaffold, Powell said, "Mrs. Surratt is innocent.
 She doesn't deserve to die with the rest of us."
 Fathers Jacob and Wiget prayed over her and held a crucifix to her lips.
 About 16 minutes elapsed from the time the prisoners entered the courtyard until they were ready for execution.

+Surratt's bonnet was removed, and the noose put around her neck by a U.S. Secret Service officer.
 A white bag was placed over the head of each prisoner after the noose was put in place.
-Surratt's bonnet was removed, and the noose put around her neck by a U.S. Secret Service officer.
 She complained that the bindings about her arms hurt, and the officer preparing said, "Well, it won't hurt long."
 Finally, the prisoners were asked to stand and move forward a few feet to the nooses.
 The chairs were removed.
 Her last words, spoken to a guard as he moved her forward to the drop, were "Please don't let me fall."

 Surratt and the others stood on the drop for about 10 seconds, and then Captain Rath clapped his hands.
 Four soldiers of Company F of the 14th Veteran Reserves knocked out the supports holding the drops in place, and the condemned fell.
 Surratt, who had moved forward enough to barely step onto the drop, lurched forward and slid partway down the drop, her body snapping tight at the end of the rope, swinging back and forth.
 She appeared to die relatively quickly with little struggle.
 Atzerodt's stomach heaved once and his legs quivered; then, he was still.
 Herold and Powell struggled for nearly five minutes, strangling to death.